sutrolabs/census-docs/basics/security-and-privacy/bring-your-own-blob-storage.md

 Provide the bucket name you chose and your Role ARN (it should look like `arn:aws:iam::12345678:role/census-data-warehouse-client` to your Census representative and they will complete the configuration on your behalf.
 Once Census is configured to use your S3 bucket, you can verify that it is working correctly in Census by going to Connections, then click "Test" next to your warehouse to run a test sync using your configured S3 bucket.

-## 🗑 Ongoing Bucket Maintenance
+## Ongoing Maintenance

-No maintenance of your Census data storage bucket is required.
-Census will use the credentials you provided in the "Initial Setup" step to automatically create and remove files as needed, and the S3 retention policies you defined in the previous step will automatically remove any stale data in the unlikely event that Census fails to do so.
+You shouldn't need to take any further action once you've set up your bucket.
+Census will automatically create and remove files as needed, and the S3 retention policies you defined in the previous step will automatically remove any stale data in the unlikely event that Census fails to do so.

 We strongly recommend that once set up, you do not modify the bucket or any of the keys it contains in any way.
-Adding, removing, modifying, or renaming data in your Census bucket is not supported and will cause Census syncs to fail.
+Adding, removing, modifying, or renaming data in your Census bucket is not supported and will likely cause Census syncs to fail.
 In addition, the Census bucket should not be simultaneously employed for any other purposes.

 If you need to rename your bucket or the IAM roles you have granted to the bucket, please contact Census Support.